webplatform/docs/tutorials/your_first_look_at_javascript/index.md

 This benefits your JavaScript by not delaying the display of the HTML and also means that any HTML you want to alter with JavaScript is already available.

-One of the drawbacks are that this practice is not quite common yet, and you might confuse developers who maintain your code.
+You might confuse developers who maintain your code because this practice is not common yet.
 Another — more problematic — drawback is that the HTML becomes available before your JavaScript is loaded.
 While this is exactly what you want to achieve, it also means that visitors will start interacting with your interface before you get the chance to change it.
 Say for example you want to validate a form with JavaScript before it is submitted to the server — the form might get submitted before the script has been loaded.
 If you write your script as a mere enhancement (rather than relying on it) that is not a problem though — just an annoyance.

-It is up to you to choose what fits the purpose of your web site; you could even choose to do a mixture of both — put the scripts with very important functionality in the <code>head</code>, and call them in conjunction with the “nice-to-have” scripts at the end of the document.
+It is up to you to choose what fits the purpose of your website; you could even choose to do a mixture of both — put the scripts with very important functionality in the <code>head</code>, and call them in conjunction with the “nice-to-have” scripts at the end of the document.

 <syntaxhighlight lang="html5">
 <!DOCTYPE html>